Macro Analysis

 The domestic aftershock

 Those higher oil prices cascaded immediately through Nigeria's economy.
-Petrol at Dangote's refinery gate now sits at N1,200 per litre, with pump prices ranging from N1,100 to N1,400.
-Diesel has climbed to a national average of N2,024 per litre.
+Petrol prices are ranging from N1,100 to N1,400 per litre at the pump across most states.
+Diesel has settled at a national average of N1,485 per litre, down from peaks of over N2,000 in March 2026 but still significantly above pre-war levels.
 The Manufacturers Association of Nigeria warned these compounding pressures jeopardize the sector's 3.1 percent 2026 target.

 The real size of African trade with itself